icdev2dev/openairetro/README.md

 ## hello-world
 This is a simple example intending to show how the basic chat completion works in conjunction with the assistant api.

+# Pre-requisites

+You must, currently, git clone the betaassi repository from here ((https://github.com/icdev2dev/betaassi) at the same level as this repository.
+Then in the virtual environment for execuction of openairetro, you must pip install -e ../betaassi

+YOu must also export the OPENAI_API_KEY into your environment.